General Jean Baptiste Juvénal Corbineau

 Pronunciation:

 In 1808 Colonel Corbineau was made a Baron of the Empire and then sent to Spain in the 1st Division of Dragoons.
 That September he joined Milhaud's 3rd Division of Dragoons in IV Corps and he served at the Battle of Ocaña .
 When Colonel Vial died from his wounds there, Corbineau then took command of the 2nd Brigade.
-While Corbineau served in Spain in 1809, his younger brother Hercule Corbineau served in Germany and Austria and was badly wounded at the Battle of Wagram .
-In 1810 Juvénal Corbineau fought at Alcala del Réal and then became Governor of Granada.
+While Corbineau served in Spain in 1809, his younger brother Hercule Corbineau served in Austria and was badly wounded at the Battle of Wagram .
+In 1810 Juvénal Corbineau fought at Alcala del Réal and then he became governor of Granada.

 In 1811 Corbineau received a promotion to général de brigade and he was sent to Germany.
 Once there he took command of 6th Brigade of Light Cavalry in what was to become Marshal Oudinot's II Corps.
 Taking part in the Russian campaign of 1812, he fought at both the first Battle of Polotsk and the second Battle of Polotsk .
 During the retreat, he was instrumental in helping to save the army by finding a ford across the Berezina River.
 While Corbineau's brigade was part of Oudinot's II Corps, the Bavarian general Wrede borrowed his unit for his own VI Corps.
 Initially following Wrede's orders and joining VI Corps, Corbineau grew annoyed and demanded the paperwork proving he was supposed to be with VI Corps and not II Corps.
 When Wrede failed to produce any such paperwork, Corbineau set off leading his brigade in the general direction of II Corps, hoping to reunite with Oudinot.
-Luckily, part of his brigade contained the 8th Chevau-Légers-Lanciers, which was a Polish unit.
+Luckily, part of his brigade contained the 8th Chevau-Légers-Lanciers, which was a Polish unit formed from the lancers of the Vistula Legion.
 These soldiers were able to communicate with the local townspeople, and from them Corbineau learned both that the Russians were blocking his path back to Oudinot and that there was a ford over the Berezina River that the French had not known about.
 Investigating the ford, he found that it was indeed passable, and skirting the Russians as he crossed the countryside, he reunited with II Corps and informed Marshal Oudinot of his discovery.
-With this piece of intelligence and the loss of the bridge held by General Dombrowski at Borisov, Napoleon decided to have the army cross at this ford, enabling the army to cross the river at a location that did not have the Russian army lying in wait.1
+With this piece of intelligence and the loss of the bridge held by General Dombrowski at Borisov, Napoleon decided to have the army cross at this ford, enabling the army to cross the river at a location that did not have the Russian army lying in wait.

 In January of 1813, Napoleon named General Corbineau as one of his aides-de-camp.
-Serving in the campaigns of Germany that year, in May Corbineau was promoted to général de division and he left his position as Napoleon's aide to take command of the 1st Light Cavalry Division in Latour-Maubourg's I Cavalry Corps.
-That August he was commanding the cavalry of Vandamme's I Corps at the Battle Kulm, and when the battle began to fall apart for the French he charged the enemy and cut a path through them, enabling some of I Corps to escape.
-Unfortunately, during the battle he was wounded by a shot to the head.
+Serving in the campaigns of Saxony that year, in May Corbineau was promoted to général de division and he left his position as Napoleon's aide to take command of the 1st Light Cavalry Division in Latour-Maubourg's I Cavalry Corps.
+That August he was commanding the cavalry of Vandamme's I Corps at the Battle of Kulm, and when the battle began to fall apart for the French he charged the enemy and cut a path through them, enabling some of I Corps to escape.
+During the battle he was wounded by a shot to the head.

 Notes